Murder of Eve Carson

-Demario James Atwater and Laurence Alvin Lovette Jr., two local men, were charged with her murder.
+Demario James Atwater and Laurence Alvin Lovette Jr. were charged with her murder.

-On May 24, 2010, Atwater pleaded guilty to first-degree murder, armed robbery, and kidnapping in a plea bargain agreement that will have him serve two sentences of life in prison without the possibility of parole.
+On May 24, 2010, Atwater pleaded guilty to first degree murder, armed robbery, and kidnapping in a plea bargain agreement that will have him serve two sentences of life in prison without the possibility of parole.

 In his December 2011 trial, Lovette pleaded not guilty but was found guilty and, like Atwater, was sentenced to life in prison without the possibility of parole, a sentence that was reaffirmed in a 2013 resentencing.
-The event received national exposure when it was mentioned by a contestant on the American Idol reality show.
+The event received national exposure when it was mentioned on American Idol by contestant Anoop Desai.
 A scholarship and a memorial garden have been created at UNC in Carson's honor.